ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Methodology

 \subsection{Noise model}

-We incorporate correlated Gaussian noises in the simulated $H(z)$ data for accounting the inherent noises of the Hubble measurements.
-We generate full covariance matrix corresponding to the Hubble measurements following the procedure of~\cite{Moresco_2020} as well as including the covariances given by~\cite{Alam_2017}.
+We incorporate correlated Gaussian noises in the simulated $H(z)$ data to account the inherent noises of the Hubble measurements.
+We generate a full covariance matrix corresponding to the Hubble measurements following the procedure of Moresco \etal (2020)~\cite{Moresco_2020}.
 In figure~\ref{fig:cov_mat}, we show this full covariance matrix which is used to generate the correlated Gaussian noises.
-We utilize the openly available code\footnote{\url{https://gitlab.com/mmoresco/CCcovariance}}~\citep{Moresco_2020} to estimate the covariances between Hubble parameters measured by~\cite{Moresco_2012,Moresco_2016} and~\cite{Moresco_2015}.
-Moreover, following the suggestion made by~\cite{Moresco_2020}, we consider the bias calculations for the systematic contributions due to initial mass function (IMF) and stellar population synthesis (SPS) model (odd one out) for the estimation of the covariances corresponding to these Hubble measurements (i.e.,~\cite{Moresco_2012,Moresco_2016,Moresco_2015}).
-We refer the literature (e.g.,~\cite{Moresco_2012,Moresco_2016,Moresco_2015,Moresco_2020}) for the details about the systematic contributions in the Hubble parameters measured by DA technique.
-For BAO $H(z)$ measurements, we use the covariances between three Hubble parameters measured by~\cite{Alam_2017} along with their measured variances.
-For the rest~\citep{Zhang_2014,Jimenez_2003,Simon_2005,Ratsimbazafy_2017, Stern_2010,Gaztanaga_2009,Oka_2014,Wang_2017,Chuang_2013,Anderson_2014,Blake_2012,Busca_2013, Bautista_2017,Delubac_2015,Font_2014} of the observed Hubble data, we utilize only corresponding variances in the diagonal of the full covariance matrix.
-We consider the noise distributions around $0$ mean, which are bounded by the full covariance matrix (shown in figure~\ref{fig:cov_mat}) corresponding to 53 Hubble measurements.
+We utilize the openly available code\footnote{\url{https://gitlab.com/mmoresco/CCcovariance}}~\cite{Moresco_2020} to estimate the covariances between Hubble parameters measured by Moresco \etal (2012, 2016)~\cite{Moresco_2012,Moresco_2016} and Moresco (2015)~\cite{Moresco_2015}.
+Moreover, following the suggestion made by Moresco \etal (2020)~\cite{Moresco_2020}, we consider the bias calculations for the systematic contributions due to the initial mass function (IMF) and stellar population synthesis (SPS) model (odd one out) for the estimation of the covariances corresponding to these Hubble measurements~\cite{Moresco_2012,Moresco_2016,Moresco_2015}.
+We refer to the literature~\cite{Moresco_2012,Moresco_2016,Moresco_2015,Moresco_2020} for details about the systematic contributions in the Hubble parameters measured by the DA technique.
+For the rest~\cite{Zhang_2014,Jimenez_2003,Simon_2005,Ratsimbazafy_2017,Stern_2010} of observed Hubble data, we utilize only corresponding variances.
+In this figure~\ref{fig:cov_mat}, the diagonal values of the full covariance matrix represent the variances of the Hubble parameters measured in the redshift interval $0.07 \leq z \leq 1.965$.
+Moreover, the off-diagonal region of this covariance matrix represents the covariances between these observed Hubble parameters.
+The values of variances and covariances are represented by the color bar in the figure~\ref{fig:cov_mat}.
+We note that the white pixels of this covariance matrix denote the redshift pairs for which no covariance information is available.
+We consider the noise distributions around $0$ mean, which are bounded by the full covariance matrix (shown in figure~\ref{fig:cov_mat}) corresponding to $31$ Hubble measurements.
 Using \texttt{random.multivariate\_normal}\footnote{\url{https://numpy.org/doc/stable/reference/random/generated/numpy.random.multivariate\_normal.html}} function of \texttt{numpy} library, we generate $1.2 \times 10^5$ realizations of correlated Gaussian noises by using different seed values.
-Each of these noise realizations contains 53 values corresponding to the observed redshift points (shown in table~\ref{table:Hz}).
+Each of these noise realizations contains $31$ values corresponding to the observed redshift points (shown in table~\ref{table:Hz}).
 We add these correlated noises to the simulated $H(z)$ data.
-These noise-included realizations of $H(z)$ are used as the input of ParamANN and the corresponding values of $H_0$, $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$ are provided as the targets in the output layer of ParamANN.
+These noise-included realizations of $H(z)$ are used as the input in ParamANN and the corresponding parameter values are provided as the targets in the output layer of ParamANN.